kubecost/docs/multi-cloud.md

 }
 ```

-Additionally set the `kubecostProductConfigs.projectID` helm value to the AWS account that Kubecost is being installed in.
+Additionally set the `kubecostProductConfigs.athenaProjectID` helm value to the AWS account that Kubecost is being installed in.